s2way/nrcm/README.md

 * Couchbase model support;
 * Multi-application: several different applications can run inside the same NodeJS HTTP server;
 * Couchbase and MySQL data sources supported;
-* Assynchronous logging using winston;
+* Asynchronous logging using winston;
 * Does **not read a single file from the disk** after startup;

 ## Setup & Run

-1) Create your Node project and install the NRCM dependency locally:
+1) Create your Node project and install the WaferPie dependency locally:
 ```bash
 $ npm install nrcm
 ```